 The Operations and Technology Management (OTM) concentration is designed to provide MBA students the opportunity to develop capabilities in operations and technology management that will enable them to enhance their organizations’ efficiency and effectiveness.
 We believe an organization’s ability to create value is critical to its long-term survival and that through operations, strategy is translated into the actions that deliver value.

 Strategy and Business Analysis

-The Concentration in Strategy & Business Analysis has three streams of courses addressing different parts of the strategic management problem—to develop and execute strategies that cope with change, with financial, technological and human resource limits, and yield a competitive advantage in the organization’s chosen markets.
+The Concentration in Strategy & Innovation has three streams of courses addressing different parts of the strategic management problem—to develop and execute strategies that cope with change, with financial, technological and human resource limits, and yield a competitive advantage in the organization’s chosen markets.
 Part of the management problem is economic; part is political—inside and outside the organization.
 The lists of required electives and the fully elective courses of the concentration will continue to be developed to allow students to specialize or range across these three streams of action and knowledge to match their career interests.